 Other operating income consists of commercial revenue of US\$3m.
 African Parks Network (APN) generated operating income of US\$365,000 from its conservation travel initiatives (took place before end of Q1-2020) and from the farm that it currently owns.
 Finally, other operating income would also include recoveries from insurance claims received in the year.
 These are negligible.
-The decrease in
+The decrease in The increase in grant funding by 11% is due to a operating income is a direct result of Covid-19.

 Net foreign exchange differences and finance expense consists of realised and unrealised foreign currency losses incurred during the year.
 The total unrealised foreign loss was US\$512,000 and this was all incurred in APN Company books.
-This amount included US\$208,000 unrealised loss on the • The consolidation journal whereby donor income revaluation of the farm as the rate of exchange at is debited and deferred income is credited was year end was ZAR14.65 to the USD (2019: ZAR14.04).
+This amount included US\$208,000 unrealised loss on the revaluation of the farm as the rate of exchange at year end was ZAR14.65 to the USD (2019: ZAR14.04).